-For most Programs in this brochure, the two components of the Advisory Account Fee (i.e., the Stifel Fee and the related Product Fee(s) paid directly to the applicable Independent or Affiliated Adviser) are assessed as of the same day and, thereafter, are due on the same day.
-However, for the Custom Advisory Portfolio Program, the Stifel Fee is due quarterly in advance, while Product Fees paid to any third-party Adviser, as applicable, are due quarterly in arrears.
+For most Programs in this brochure, the two components of the Advisory Account Fee (i.e., the Stifel Fee and the related Product Fee(s)) are assessed as of the same day and, thereafter, are due on the same day.
+However, for the Custom Advisory Portfolio Program, the Stifel Fee is due quarterly in advance, while Product Fees payable to any third-party Adviser are due quarterly in arrears.
 Notwithstanding the two payment dates, however, each portion is calculated based on the value of the account as of the same date - the account's closing market value as of the last business day of the previous calendar quarter (or in the case of a new account, as of the previous day's closing market value).

 In valuing assets in all Client accounts held at our firm, we rely on publicly recorded information, use various vendor systems that we have reviewed and reasonably believe to be reliable, and/or rely on valuations provided by the entities holding assets and/or accounts that are part of a Client's Advisory relationship with us (such as, for example, administrators or other service providers to hedge funds or other private funds in which our clients are investors or other brokerage firms, banks or other entities serving as qualified custodians of our client assets).
 For assets held at Stifel, if prices are unavailable, we determine prices in good faith to reflect an understanding of the assets' fair market value.
-Once the Advisory Account Fee is assessed and deducted, we do not adjust it for fluctuations in value during the quarter due to market conditions, or as a result of intra-period transfers out of a Client's Advisory account(s) (including, but not limited to, transfers to a commission-based account for the same Client).
-However, an account will be charged a prorated fee on additional contributions made during a quarter, to the extent such additions are valued at more than \$25,000 or would generate a pro-rated quarterly fee of more than \$25.
+Once the Advisory Account Fee is assessed and deducted, we do not adjust it for fluctuations in value during the quarter due to market conditions.
+However, with respect to accounts held in custody at Stifel, we will charge a prorated fee on additional contributions made during a quarter, and/or issue a rebate to you for withdrawals from your Account, to the extent such additions or withdrawals are valued at more than \$25,000 and would generate a pro-rated quarterly fee or rebate of more than \$25.
+In each case, the fee addition and/or rebate will be calculated based on the number of calendar days remaining in the quarter.
+We may, in our sole discretion, make changes to these thresholds at any time, without notice to you.
 Each Client is responsible for monitoring his or her account to minimize transfers that would increase applicable fees or otherwise result in increased charges.
+In certain limited circumstances (such as with respect to accounts subject to a flat-fee arrangements, or accounts held with other custodians, etc.), we will neither charge a prorated fee on intra-quarter contributions nor provide a rebate on intra-quarter withdrawals from the Account.